Pratik45ro/Hospital-Management-System-Using-Python/README.md

 **IMPORTANT INSTRUCTIONS HOW TO RUN THE PROJECT :-**

-Run the Login Page.py file In login page
+->Run the Login Page.py file In login page

-For Admin user name: 123 password : Pranit
+1. For Admin user name: 123 password : Pranit
-For Doctor user name: 101 password: Doc1
+2. For Doctor user name: 101 password: Doc1
-For Patient user name: 301 password: Pat1
+3. For Patient user name: 301 password: Pat1

 A database is being provided in the folder it-self for executing it run the commands in mysql.

+ **Run the Project in Pycharm**

 **Screen Shot of Project:**
 ![image](https://github.com/user-attachments/assets/24d2d0ac-9e01-424b-9b35-1b6f02d10341)
 ![image](https://github.com/user-attachments/assets/1b26c916-0117-421b-8382-cea551dc0751)